 - Safeguarding, Health and safety and Wellbeing

 Statutory policies adopted by the Trust Board are reviewed on a rolling cycle.

 Vision, ethos and direction

-- In partnership with the Executive team and the Headteachers, Trustees ensure that the culture of each school reflects the vision, ethos and direction of the ELT Partnership described in its vision and values statement.
+- In partnership with the Executive team and the Headteachers, Trustees ensure that the culture of each school reflects the vision, ethos and direction of the Trust described in its vision and values statement.

-- Be Included: ” The ethos for the ELT Partnership is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, well-being, worth and achievement.
+- Be Included: ” The ethos for the Connect Education Trust is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, well-being, worth and achievement.
 Our aspiration is that all pupils will develop the skills and attitudes necessary to prepare them for life now and in the future.

-- The ELT Partnership development plan is informed by an annual self evaluation of the Trust by Trustees, LEC members and staff.
+- The Connect development plan is informed by an annual self evaluation of the Trust by Trustees, LEC members and staff.

 Quality of Education